MilesCranmer/python_citations/README.md

 # Python citations
-List of citation bibtex to various Python science and machine learning software.
+bibtex for various Python science and machine learning software.

-Cite them by copying the contents of [main.bib](https://raw.githubusercontent.com/MilesCranmer/python_citations/master/main.bib) into your bib file.
-Cite them with citation (remove those you don't use):
+Copy the contents of [main.bib](https://raw.githubusercontent.com/MilesCranmer/python_citations/master/main.bib) into your bib file.
+Cite the packages with:
 ```latex
 \cite{numpy,scipy,jupyter,sklearn,matplotlib,pandas,torch,tensorflow,torch_geometric,astropy}
 ```
+(remove any you don't use)

 ## `numpy`